 For OAuth-enabled gadgets, you can select the Manage OAuth button from the Actions tab.
 Select Manage OAuth for your Twitter gadget.
 As shown below, you have several options under “twitter” that you must fill in to configure your gadget.
 You must also register your gadget with Twitter to access the Consumer Key and Consumer Secret.

-Figure 9.20: Select Get started with the platform from within the Developers page.
+Figure 8.23: Select Create an app from within the Developers page.

 Fill in the Name, Description, and Website fields with what you prefer.